Daddies on Request: Plot

-On her thirteenth birthday, California receives an unexpected gift: the key to a van.
+On her thirteenth birthday, California receives an unexpected gift: the key to an ice cream truck.
 She receives this from her mother Itzel, who mysteriously disappeared many years ago and now wants to see California again in Zacatecas.
 California's three adoptive fathers, Miguel, Morgan, and Diego, initially disagree with this plan, but they realize that it would make California happy.
 Now the goal is to bring mother and daughter back together!
 An unusual family odyssey full of fun, emotional and challenging moments begins, which culminates in an unforgettable road trip through Mexico with its different landscapes and its culture.
 This journey will not only leave a lasting impression on everyone involved, but you will also grow with all challenges and take with you new insights.